aofarrel/ranchero/README.md

 Ranchero is a Python solution to the dozens of different metadata formats used in genomic datasets.
 While it is specifically focused on NCBI's collection of *Mycobacterium tuberculosis complex* metadata, it still has utility for other organisms.
 For information on what Ranchero considers "a sample" and the like, see [./docs/data_structure.md](./docs/data_structure.md).

+> [!NOTE]
+> Ranchero should be considered pre-release software, and is currently undergoing a cleanup/refactor.
+More extensive documentation and examples will be provided once this cleanup is complete.

  ## Features
+ * Quicker than you expect, thanks to the blazing fast speed of polars
  * Pre-configured to standardize dozens of common NCBI metadata fields
  * Input a TSV/JSON/CSV of new samples and their metadata into a dataframe
  * Merge columns of similar data types into a single column, filling in nulls/empty values as you go